mnot/I-D/web-proxy-desc/draft.md

 the latter as a link).
 Furthermore, WPD proxies ought only be configured as the result of an intentional act, not as a side effect of normal Web browsing.

+# Acknowledgements

+Thanks to Patrick McManus for his feedback and suggestions.

 --- back